BingshuCV/WMD/README.md

 ---------------
 Running environments:

-Windows 10 OS
-Tensorflow 1.5
-Intel Core i7-10700F CPU
-NVIDIA Geforce GTX 1660 Super with 6 GB memory
+*Windows 10 OS   *Tensorflow 1.5   *NVIDIA Geforce GTX 1660 Super with 6 GB memory

 Thanks EdjeElectronics' work about how to use TensorFlow for object detection on Windows. https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10#2-set-up-tensorflow-directory-and-anaconda-virtual-environment